ethereum/EIPs/EIPS/eip-x.md

 x is negative = true
 ```

-One should note that base field modulus is equal to `3 mod 4` that allows an efficient square root extraction.
+One should note that base field modulus is equal to `3 mod 4` that allows an efficient square root extraction, although as described below gas cost of decompression is larger than gas cost of supplying decompressed point data in `calldata`.

 #### Fine points and encoding of base elements